 Another hidden issue is an incorrect refrigerant charge.
 Most AC units come with a standard amount of refrigerant, but a skilled technician should adjust it for your specific home.
 If they don’t, the system will struggle to cool effectively and will be under constant strain.
 A quality residential heating and cooling installation sets the foundation for years of reliable performance.

-Symptoms of a Mechanical Failure
+Warning Signs of Mechanical Failure

 Mechanical failures happen when a specific component inside your AC unit breaks down or wears out.
 This can happen even with a flawless installation, simply due to age and use.
 If the installation isn’t done right, the extra strain on the system can lead to premature mechanical failures.
 You might hear grinding or squealing noises, which could indicate a problem with the motor or bearings.
 A burning smell often points to an electrical issue, while a system that blows warm air could have a failed compressor.